syncfusion-content/maui-docs/MAUI/Accordion/bindablelayout.md

 {% endhighlight %}
 {% endtabs %}

-Using the `Expanded` event, you can get the index of the interacted `AccordionItem.` It will occur after an `AccordionItem` is expanded when tapping on the `Header`.
-The `ExpandedAndCollapsedEventArgs` properties provides data for the `Expanded` event.
+Using the `Expanded` event, you can get the index of the interacted `AccordionItem.` It will occur after an `AccordionItem` is expanded when tapping the `Header`.
+The `ExpandedAndCollapsedEventArgs` properties provide data for the `Expanded` event.

 {% tabs %}
 {% highlight xaml %}